Oduig/how-to-choose-a-web-framework/analysis.md

 Conceptualize new features, judge their added value, build the features and validate them against real users.
 Try to formulate objective **metrics** to determine whether or not a feature has merit.
 If it does not, be ruthless and remove them from the product.
 After all, they have a maintenance cost but bring no added value.

+## Analyzing the requirements
+Now that you know what you are building, it's time to take another look at the **requirements**.
+Start with an empty page and write down those things that actually apply to *your* product.
+All the requirements above should automatically translate into meaningful trade-offs.
+Since it's rather hard to generalize, here are some examples:

+- Are the users technically capable to update their browsers?
+No: support IE6 but consider dropping the rich client.
+Yes: limit yourself to *evergreen* browsers, use *feature detection* and show a friendly notice if the user is too far behind the curve.
+- Will you go bankrupt if the website is hacked?
+Yes: hire a security expert for advice.
+- Will people die if the website goes down?
+No: 99% uptime is probably good enough.
+Perhaps you can tolerate additional downtime at night.

+**Technical choices** like HTML5, REST and microservices should not be included in the requirements, unless your users are software developers or systems administrators.
+These choices should be made (or not made) in the architecture phase.